ShivanMathur/VGG-Image-Classification/README.md

   - Image Augmentation: Applied image augmentation techniques including resizing images to 64x64 pixels and random horizontal flipping with a probability of 0.5.
 Despite these alterations, test accuracy was 87.46% with a loss of 0.3422, indicating the impact of dataset variation on model performance.

+### Code:

+The complete project code is available in the <a href = "https://github.com/ShivanMathur/VGG-Image-Classification/blob/main/VGG_Image_Classification.ipynb"> VGG_Image_Classification.ipynb</a>.

 ### Report:

-For a detailed project report, <a href = "https://github.com/ShivanMathur/VGG-Image-Classification/blob/main/report.pdf" > click here </a>.
+For a detailed project report, <a href = "https://github.com/ShivanMathur/VGG-Image-Classification/blob/main/report.pdf" > click here</a>.

 ### Contact:
 For questions or feedback, please reach out to me at [shivanmthr18@gmail.com](mailto:shivanmthr18@gmail.com).